dmnyc/mutable/README.md

 # Mutable

 A web-based client for managing Nostr mute lists.
 Mutable allows users to back up, edit, discover, and share mute lists seamlessly.
+Features Mute-o-Scope, a powerful tool to search who is publicly muting any Nostr profile.

 ## Features

 ### Mute-o-Scope 🔍 NEW

+Discover who is publicly muting any Nostr profile.
+Mute-o-Scope searches across public mute lists (kind:10000) to show you exactly who has muted a specific npub, complete with a color-coded Mute Score that indicates the profile's overall visibility on Nostr.

 - **No Login Required**: Search any npub to see who is publicly muting them
 - **Real-time Profile Search**: Dynamic profile search with autocomplete
 - **Mute Score System**: Color-coded scoring system with 9 levels based on public mute list count